 You’ve reached our famous list of the top 12 easiest ways to save time and money when visiting Universal Orlando!
-Utilize these tips when visiting the two theme parks, Universal Studios Florida and Islands of Adventure, to maximize your time and save money while on vacation!
+Utilize these tips when visiting the three parks, Universal Studios Florida, Islands of Adventure, and Universal’s Volcano Bay, to maximize your time and save money while on vacation!

-Top 12 easiest ways to save time & money at Universal
+Top 12 easiest ways to save time and money at Universal

 #1 – Buy your admission tickets in advance